aaronlabeau/NewWorld/Locations.md

 #### Dór -o sídh (Seattle)

-- **Description**:  Wood Elves sacreted home.
+- **Description**:  High Elves sacred home.
 The Elves own the entire state and parts of Oregon.
-It's cut off from outsiders, most will not enter due to rumored magic that kills outsiders or beasts inside the land.
+Most will not enter due to the elves still using and training people on the arcane arts and documenting the ways of the old gods/new gods.
 - **Races**:  Elves, Half-Elves, Human, Halfings, Tabaxi, Kenku
 - **Population**:  < 15,000

 #### Luskan

 - **Description**: also known as the City of Sails, is a port city on the west coast of the New World.
 Luskan, despite the presence of Dór -o sídh is considered by the humans to be civilization's farthest reach.
 Also once a bustling city, in the days prior to the war of titans, the city would suffer greatly at the hands of Arklem Greeth.
 The resulting disaster would allow the plague to nearly decimate the city, with it having only a fraction of its former populace.
+Luskan is the only human city left that has a school dedicated to learning the Arcane arts.
 - **Races**: Mostly humans, small amount of elves
 - **Population**: 4,000